afiler/gomodel/README.md

 }
 ```
 The model keeps configuration parameters and holds a prototype struct to be
 copied when constructing records retrieved from the database.
+The Data field
+may or may not go away.

 ### Mixing in String() capability from Record
 ```
 func (tm Trademark) String() string {
-	return tm.StringObj(&m)
+	return tm.StringObj(&tm)
 }
 ```